scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

 This tutorial assumes that you are familiar with linux shell, SQL, editing config files and you can search linux system logs to locate possible problems.
 I also assumes that you have freshly installed linux server at your disposal and are using account which can sudo command or root account (which is highly insecure, by the way... :-).

 It also assumes that you have a pre-configured domain with proper MX records pointing to your server's IP address.
+In this tutorial, i will use following settings:

+    Domain: mydomain.com
+    Server's FQDN: mail.mydomain.com
+    MariaDB user: mailuser
+    MariaDB password: mailpassword
+    Database name: mailserver
+    E-mail: mymailbox@mydomain.com
+    E-mail password: mailboxpassword

 ## The steps